Updated 3 weeks ago

 The physical size of the solar panel can impact its power generation, too.
 Solar panels are made up of solar cells.
 Most residential solar panels have between 60 and 66 cells, while most commercial panels have at least 72 cells.
 72-cell panels have more cells, so there is more surface area to turn sunlight into electricity.

 How the solar cell is constructed will make a difference, too.
+Solar panel efficiency has changed over time as new technologies have become commercially viable.
 Solar cells using PERC technology can generate more energy than traditional cells.
 There are also half-cut solar cells, where the solar cell is cut in half using a high-precision laser to decrease resistive losses, which increases how much energy the panel can make.

 3. Your roof